sahithuppala05/Air-Pure-PMF-AQI-Analytics/README.md

-# 🌍 Air Quality & Public Health Analysis in India
+# 🌍 Air-Pure-PMF-AQI-Analytics

 ## 📌 Project Overview
-This project analyzes air quality (AQI), disease patterns, and EV adoption across Indian states to understand environmental and public health relationships.
+Air-Pure-PMF-AQI-Analytics is an end-to-end data analytics project that explores the relationship between air quality (AQI), public health, and electric vehicle (EV) adoption across India.

-The goal is to uncover:
+The project focuses on:
-- Pollution trends across regions and time
+- Identifying pollution patterns across regions and time
-- Impact of air quality on public health
+- Understanding the impact of air quality on public health
-- Effect of EV adoption on improving air quality
+- Evaluating whether EV adoption contributes to improved air quality

 ---